alice-biometrics/petisco/README.md

 #### UUID

-Use `Uuid` to generate new identificators
+Use `Uuid` to generate new identifiers.

 ```python
 from petisco import Uuid